 You’re comfortable receiving the class image plus a detailed supply list.
 Then you follow the leader, mimicking the instructor, step by step from start to finish.

 But everyone ends up with the same ho-hum instructor-approved project.

 You feel good about what you’ve done, but it's a bummer that it looks exactly like everyone else's project.

 Psst, art school doesn’t work this way.
 Art school gives you open-ended challenges and asks you to invent your own solution with your own materials, your own colors, and your own ideas.

 Tutorials, watch-me demonstrations, and practice exercises can not transform you into an artist.

-What you need is gentle guidance and a community to support your transition from coloring to independence.
+You need gentle guidance and a community to support your transition from coloring to independence.

 A community of learners, a family of support